finpin/sezame-sdk-php/README.md

 ### auth

-To authenticate users with Sezame, user the auth call.
+To authenticate users with Sezame, use the auth call.

 ```php